Igor Shkvyrin

-Igor Shkvyrin (Игорь Анатольевич Шквырин, Igor Anatolievich Shkvyrin; born 29 April 1963) is an Uzbekistani former professional footballer who played for several clubs in Europe and Asia and for the Uzbekistan national team.
+Igor Anatolyevich Shkvyrin (Игорь Анатольевич Шквырин; born 29 April 1963) is an Uzbekistani former professional footballer who played for several clubs in Europe and Asia and for the Uzbekistan national team.
 He was most recently the head coach of Sogdiana Jizzakh.

 Playing career

 Shkvyrin was born in Tashkent.
 He played several seasons in the Soviet Top League with Pakhtakor Tashkent and moved to Israel where he played for Hapoel Tel Aviv and Malaysia where he played for Pahang FA.
 With Pahang, he won the 1995 Liga Perdana.
 With Pakhtakor, he scored 51 goals in 67 league matches between 1989 and 1991.
 He scored totally 275 goals in career and is member of Club 200 of Berador Abduraimov.

 In 1999–2000 season, Shkvyrin appeared in the National Football League with Mohun Bagan, and scored 11 goals.
 He emerged as the top scorer in the league that season.
 Later he moved to another Indian outfit Churchill Brothers and played in the 2000–01 season.
 He scored 12 goals for the Red Machine and won the Durand Cup in 2001.

 The 1994 Asian Games gold medallist Shkvyrin returned to Uzbekistan at the end of the season, and would eventually rack up five separate stints for Pakhtakor Tashkent before finally hanging up his boots at the age of 38 in 2001.